HamSCI/hamsci_LSTID_detection/README.md

 # Example Daily Output
 ![Output of LSTID Autodetection Algorithm for 15 December 2018](20181215_curveCombo.png)

-LSTID automatic detection plot for 15 December 2018.
+Figure 1 shows LSTID automatic detection plot for 15 December 2018.

 - Panel (a): Heatmap of re-scaled, smoothed, and thresholded RBN, PSKRepoter, and WSPRNet data as a function of communications ground range versus time.
 Only 14 MHz band data with communications midpoints over the US (20$^{\circ}$ < lat < 60$^{\circ}$ and -160$^{\circ}$ < lon < -60$^{\circ}$) are used.
 Data are gridded in 10 km x 1 min bins.
 - Panel (b): Heatmap data from (a) with algorithm fit overlays.
 Blue line is raw detected edge; white dashed line is the final sinusoid fit with the trend added back in.
 Gray line is the 15-minute rolling coefficient of variation quality parameter.
 Green dashed vertical lines mark the start and end times used for curve fitting.
 - Panel (c): Blue line is the detrended, band-pass filtered detected edge.
 Red dashed line is the sinusoid fit to the detrended edge.
 Green dashed vertical lines mark the start and end times used for curve fitting.